 Salesforce record IDs consist of 15 characters to uniquely identify records across Salesforce org.
-The same IDs can also be represented with 18 digits, by adding thee checksum characters.
+The same IDs can also be represented with 18 digits, by adding three checksum characters.

-External IDs are record identifiers originating from external system.
-Those field can be used in data management operation as identifiers for updated and deletions.
+External IDs are record identifiers originating from external systems.
+Those fields can be used in data management operation as identifiers for updated and deletions.
 Custom fields can be specified as external ID by checking the External ID checkbox.